NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 - Files designed as zip or archive bombs (e.g., files intended to consume excessive resources or disrupt system operations).
 - Files that contain or distrube illegal materials (videos, images, etc).
 - Submitting always the same or bulk uploads of XMRIG or other cryptocurrency mining malware is strictly prohibited.
-- Mass uploading files that are older than 1 years in mass.
+- Mass uploading files that are older than 1 year (virustotal first submission).
 - Uploading clean, digitally signed, and well-known Microsoft system files.
 - Uploading 100% clean and well-known files in mass.